Our Large range of tents to suit all camping scenarios.

 Along these lines, it is important to consider the temperature when choosing a tent.
 You’ll notice that tents often are described as 2, 3, or 4-season models.
 This refers to the amount of insulation and weatherproofing in the design.
 For instance, while a 2-season tent is idea for summer and fall camping, when the temperatures are warm to hot, such a tent would not provide adequate wind proofing to endure a night at sub-zero temperatures.
 Generally, the more seasons that a tent is designed for, the heavier the construction and the less screened mesh window area.
 In fact, many expedition tents forgo mesh altogether in favor of a sealed double-layered construction.
 But, the less mesh, the less air-circulation so the hotter they will be in warm-weather conditions.

 It used to be that you’d spend a fair amount of time putting tent poles together, pounding stakes into the ground and laying guy lines.
 And while many tents still use similar designs, the latest technology has tents literally popping up before your eyes.
+A very popular model of tent in recent years is the Bell Tent which has one single pole mounted centrally, which is very quick to erect and simply peg down.
 Whether you are looking for a shelter completely closed off from the night air or something just to keep you covered at festival, Planet Camping has all varieties at any price to suit every personality.

 One step up from the pop-up tent is the luxurious blow-up tent.
 These all-in-one homes away from home feature a pump that does all the work while you settle in for a barbequed meal.
 They also have extra features such as darkened bedroom areas for refreshing sleep no matter how bright the full moon shines.